Canadian Owned and Operated

 Heats water for radiant floor heating, radiators, or domestic hot water use.

-• Requires water-based distribution
+• Requires water distribution infrastructure

 2. Cold‑Climate Air‑Source Heat Pumps (ccASHP)

-• More expensive than standard ASHP
+• More expensive than basic air‑to‑air units

 3. Ground‑Source (Geothermal) Heat Pumps

-• High upfront cost
+• Highest upfront cost among common types

 4. Ductless Mini‑Split Systems

-• Easy retrofit for older homes
+• Excellent retrofit option for older homes

-• Individual room control
+• Individual room control and zoning

 • Quiet and efficient